 Hotel accommodation

 The mandatory air conditioning period in Tunisia lasts from June 15 to September 15.
-The provision of air conditioning outside the above-mentioned period of time is up to the hotels.
+Provision of air conditioning outside the above-mentioned period is at the hotel’s discretion.
+If the hotel does not provide air conditioning outside the mandatory period, this circumstance cannot serve as a basis for a claim.

 Hotel accommodation